JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/06-From-Expression-to-Free/ReadMe.md

 type CProdFunctor = Coproduct Functor1 Functor2

 -- Before
 someValue :: forall a.
-CProdFunctor (Expression CProdFunctor) -> Expression CProdFunctor someValue a = In (Coproduct (Left (Functor1 a)))
+SameFunctor (Free SameFunctor) -> Free SameFunctor someValue a = In (Coproduct (Left (Functor1 a)))

 -- After...
 wrap :: forall a.
-CProdFunctor (Free CProdFunctor) -> Expression CProdFunctor wrap a = Impure (Coproduct (Left (Functor1 a)))
+SameFunctor (Free DifferentFunctor) -> Expression SameFunctor wrap a = Impure (Coproduct (Left (Functor1 a)))
 ```

 ### Other Functions

-Other functions like `foldFree` and `runFree` will be discussed in later parts of the `Free` folder.
+[`foldFree`](https://pursuit.purescript.org/packages/purescript-free/5.1.0/docs/Control.Monad.Free#v:foldFree) interprets the Free into some other monad (e.g. `Effect`, etc.).

+[`runFree`](https://pursuit.purescript.org/packages/purescript-free/5.1.0/docs/Control.Monad.Free#v:runFree) - computes a "pure" program stored `Free` (by 'pure,' we meant that `Free` only stores the instructions the program would execute, but does not run them).

 ### Where is the Render/Show function?

 In the upcoming code, I could not figure out how to get the `Render` type class to work using a `Free` + `Coproduct` approach.
-However, don't be alarmed by this.
-AFAIK, this issue isn't crucial to understanding how `Free` works and why one would want to use it.
+I also did not think it was worthwhile to spend more time on this when it's not crucial to understanding how `Free` works.
+My apologies.
+If you want it fix, attempt to solve the problem and submit a PR.